 By Chuck Hawks

 Olsen OK Hunting Knife.
-The pinkish color on the polished blade is a reflection.
+The pinkish color on the polished blade is a reflection, not rust.
 Photo by Chuck Hawks.

 The history of the Olsen Knife Company ("Fatty Fatty run for your life, here comes Skinny with an Olsen Knife") is a bit obscure and confused.
 Here is what I have been able to piece together.
 The village of Howard City, Michigan (founded in 1868 and incorporated in 1873) was the home of the Hudson Knife Co., which became Joslin Knife Co. and ultimately the Olsen Knife Company owned by Lee Olsen, Jr.

 The Olsen OK fixed blade hunting knives that established Olsen as one of the premier American knife makers of his time were made in Howard City (population around 1500) from 1950 to 1970.
 These were excellent quality knives (I believe hand made) and highly respected in the period before the general revival of interest in custom American knife making.

 During the 1950's and 1960's, Olsen knives were generally equated with contemporary Randall, Moran, Buck and Gerber hunting knives, which were probably the best known premium American knives of the period, although Olsen never achieved the fame of Randall Made or the popularity of Buck and Gerber.
 In addition to fixed blade hunting knives, Olsen offered nice folders and pocket knives.
 Note that Olsen's American made knives reached prominence prior to the founding of the Knifemakers Guild (1970), the American Bladesmith Society (1972) and American Blade (later just Blade) magazine (1973), all of which came too late to benefit Olsen.